LDAR-Sim/LDAR_Sim/README.md

 #### Step 2: Libraries and data
 Install python 3.x. and ensure all required python modules/packages/libraries are available, as listed in the Pipfile.
 The easiest way to prepare your python installation is to use [pipenv](https://pipenv.pypa.io/en/latest/) to manage a virtual environment that has the required packages.
-Navigate to the model_code directory and type:
+Navigate to the src directory and type:

 `pipenv install`